Mike Erickson

-Mike Erickson (born January 27, 1963) is an American businessman and perennial political candidate in the U.S. state of Oregon.
-He was the Republican nominee for the United States House of Representatives in Oregon's 6th congressional district in 2022.
-Previously, Erickson was the Republican nominee for Oregon's 5th congressional district in 2006 (losing to incumbent Darlene Hooley) and in 2008 (losing to Democrat Kurt Schrader).
+Michael Kurtis Erickson (born January 27, 1963) is an American businessman and political candidate in the U.S. state of Oregon.
+Erickson has been the Republican nominee for the United States House of Representatives four times, losing each time: in Oregon's 6th congressional district in 2022 and 2024, and in Oregon's 5th congressional district in 2006 and 2008.

 Life and career

 The son of a police officer, Erickson attended Portland State University where he was a placekicker and punter on Portland State's football team from 1985 to 1988, and ranks second on the school's list for field goals made with 32.
 Erickson earned a business degree from Portland State in 1987.

 After college, he started AFMS Logistics Management Group, which helps companies negotiate competitive shipping contracts.
 The company made Inc. magazine's list of the 500 fastest-growing companies in the United States twice: in 2004, it was number 319 and in 2005, it was number 350.